Skip to main content

 About

 The tour has been wide-ranging.
-I’ve approached land as a geographer, a conservation biologist, a GIS practitioner, a transportation planner, and at various points as someone with direct skin in the built environment — as a builder, an architectural drafter, and a real estate developer.
+I’ve approached land as a geographer, a conservation biologist, a GIS practitioner, a planner, and at various points as someone with direct skin in the built environment — as a builder, an architectural drafter, and a real estate developer.
 That time inside the industries that conservation work is always negotiating against wasn’t incidental to my development as a conservation planner; it’s central to it.
-I’ve never been able to think about conservation without also thinking about the human systems pressing against it, nor about urban development without accounting for what it’s pressing against.
+From the summer I helped my parents build our family’s new house in the boreal forest of Northern Ontario, my thinking about biodiversity and ecosystem function has always been informed by this perspective on the socioeconomic systems pressing against them — and my work shaping urban systems has been grounded in an understanding of the larger life-support systems those cities are embedded within.

-Throughout all of it I’ve tried to remain conscious of what Aldo Leopold would have recognized: that the communities we participate in include far more members than the human ones, and that the air, water, soil, and biota of a landscape have stakes in our decisions whether we account for them or not.
+Throughout all of it I’ve tried to take seriously Aldo Leopold’s seminal articulation: that the communities we participate in include far more members than just the human ones, and that the air, water, soil, and biota of a landscape have stakes in our decisions whether we account for them or not.
 For all my sincere passion for those other vital and beautiful elements of the landscapes I’ve worked in, humans are a social species — and one of the singular rewards of this work has been the people I’ve learned from along the way.